YunfanHe123/5G-in-medicine/README.md

 # 5G-in-medicine
-Exploring the emerging trends and hot topics of 5G technology application in medicine: a bibliometric and visualization analysis
+The original retrieval data, filtered data and analysis data of paper "Exploring the emerging trends and hot topics of 5G technology application in medicine: a bibliometric and visualization analysis".